pallets/werkzeug/docs/quickstart.rst

 The files are represented as :class:`FileStorage` objects which provide some common operations to work with them.

-Request headers can be accessed by using the :class:`~BaseRequest.headers`
+Request headers can be accessed by using the :class:`~Request.headers`
 attribute:

 >>> request.headers['Content-Length']